Yemeni army in major ground offensive against al Qaeda

 A local official said at least five Yemeni government soldiers were killed in the fighting, in which hundreds of volunteers from a local militia known as the Popular Committees are taking part.

-The operation came less than two weeks after Yemen said some 55 suspected militants died in a series of air strikes on the militants’ main hideouts in southern Yemen.
+The operation came less than two weeks after more than 55 suspected militants died in a series of air strikes on the militants’ main hideout in a remote northern district in Abyan Province, in southern Yemen.

 “Heroes of the armed and security forces, in cooperation with the Popular Committees, are determined to destroy the remnants of the terrorist elements in al-Mahfad area,” Abyan governor Jamal al-Aqel was quoted on the Defence Ministry website as saying.